How to Change Car Oil: Step-by-Step DIY Guide

 Run the engine for 3 to 5 minutes to warm the oil.
 Warm oil flows more freely and carries more contaminants out of the engine, resulting in a more complete drain.
 Do not run the engine until it reaches full operating temperature, as the oil and exhaust components will be hot enough to cause serious burns.

 Park on a flat, level surface and engage the parking brake.
+If you have a dedicated garage workshop, this is the ideal place to work.
 Use a floor jack to lift the front of the vehicle, then place jack stands under the manufacturer's designated support points.
 Lower the vehicle onto the stands and verify stability.
 Alternatively, drive the front wheels up onto ramps.
 Never work under a vehicle supported only by a jack.

 Slide under the vehicle and locate the oil drain plug on the bottom of the oil pan.
 It is typically a single bolt head at the lowest point of the pan.
 Also locate the oil filter, which is usually a cylindrical canister on the side or bottom of the engine block.
 Some vehicles use a cartridge-style filter housed in a cap on top of the engine.